 Additionally, alcohol can act as a stimulant, making insomnia more severe for some individuals.
 Drinking alcohol disturbs our brain rhythms and prevents us from achieving the deep sleep necessary for feeling rested and refreshed in the morning.

 Even consuming one or two alcoholic beverages can negatively affect sleep quality.
 Exceeding the recommended weekly alcohol intake guidelines can contribute to excessive fatigue the following day.
-Here are some reasons why alcohol impairs sleep quality:

 - Increased likelihood of waking up during the night to use the bathroom.